kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/language.md

 ```

 The value passed to the `meow` expression is always converted to a string.
-The `meow` expression returns the value that was passed to it.
+The `meow` expression returns its value converted to a string.

 ##### Implementation